-c) Ind AS 37 - Onerous Contracts - Costs of Fulfilling a Contract The amendments specify that that the 'cost of fulfilling' a contract either be incremental costs of fulfilling that contract (examples we contracts.
-The amendment is essentially a clarification and the Co elate directly to the contract'.
-Costs that relate directly to a contract can ials) or an allocation of other costs that relate directly to fulfilling amendment to have any significant impact in its financial statements.
+c) Ind AS 37 - Onerous Contracts - Costs of Fulfilling a Contract

+The amendments specify that that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
+Costs that relate directly to a contract can either be incremental costs of fulfilling that contract (examples would be direct labour, materials) or an allocation of other costs that relate directly to fulfilling contracts.
+The amendment is essentially a clarification and the Company does not expect the amendment to have any significant impact in its financial statements.